jj-esp/Simple-Calculator/README.md

 # Simple Calculator

-A simple calculator built using HTML, CSS, and JavaScript.
-It supports basic arithmetic operations and provides a clean, minimalist user interface.
+This calculator is inspired by my wife's favorite calculator.
+I recreated its simple and familiar design using HTML, CSS, and JavaScript while learning and improving my web development skills.

 ## Live Demo